Tutorial: Host a static website on Blob Storage

 The first step is to configure your storage account to host a static website in the Azure portal.
 When you configure your account for static website hosting, Azure Storage automatically creates a container named $web.
 The $web container will contain the files for your static website.

-Open the Azure portal in your web browser.
+Sign in to the Azure portal in your web browser.

 Locate your storage account and display the account overview.